-Later on I went back and redid the molding around the doors in an Arts & Crafts style to incorporate the stained glass panels.
+Later on I went back and redid the molding around the doors in an Arts & Crafts style using poplar to incorporate the stained glass panels.
 This made them look like transom windows.
-I've still got to go back and do similar molding inside each of the four bedrooms.
-It just takes time and materials.
+I've still need to go back and do similar molding inside each of the four bedrooms.
+It just takes time, materials and money.

 After a long delay and with the assistance of two of the girls who bent the metal gate when they decided that they had to both go through the narrow gate at the same time I started constructing a new gate for the opening.
 Before it's completion two other girls wiped out the whole gate while trying to run through it at full speed.
 Fortunately the girls were fine but the whole gate structure broke in two pieces.
 That hastened my project quite a bit.

-The front door of our home was rather plain.
+The front door of our present home was rather plain as can be seen below.
+It was an average "builder grade" door.
 While visiting the San Diego County Fair we met a lady who put custom stained glass in doors.
 She offered the whole package deal, glass and door.
 After talking with her we decided to commission a new front door for the house.
 We decided on the style of door, one used often in Arts and Crafts homes, and a photo of one of our dogs to be used for the stained glass.
 After the door was made we had a contractor and his assistant install the door.
 I ended up making a piece to go in the door jam where the lock mechanism would lock the door.
-While oor contractor and his carpenter were very experienced they couldn't figure out how to make the piece.
+While our contractor and his carpenter were very experienced they couldn't figure out how to make the piece.
 I worked on it in my shop while they installed the door.

 When we bought our home it had a very unusual feature that was extremely ugly.
 Above each of the bedroom doors in the house were openings covered with grates that were supposed to be HVAC air return vents.
 Fixing this was one of my first projects after we moved in.